Marisa Field

-Marisa Field (born 10 July 1987) is a Canadian volleyball player who twice represented her home country in the FIVB World Championship, in 2010 and 2014.
+Marisa Field is a Canadian volleyball player who twice represented her home country in the FIVB World Championship, in 2010 and 2014.

 She is a member of the Canada national team.
 She won the 2009 & 2011 NORCECA Championship Best Blocker award and played the FIVB World Grand Prix in 2014, 2015, and 2016.

 Career

-After graduating from Kelowna Secondary School, Field studied in the University of British Columbia Okanagan and played with the Okanagan Lakers from 2004-2006, winning the British Columbia Colleges' Athletic Association All-Star the two seasons she played there.
+Field studied in the University of British Columbia Okanagan and played with the Okanagan Lakers from 2004–2006, winning the British Columbia Colleges' Athletic Association All-Star the two seasons she played there.
 She later moved to the University of British Columbia campus of Vancouver to play for the Thunderbirds where she won the Canadian Interuniversity Sport national championship in 2008 and 2009 individually being awarded Conference First Team All-Star and CIS All-Canadian second team. and majored in Chemistry.
 In her last year of eligibility, she was part of the Team Canada that ranked 13th in the 2009 Summer Universiade held in Belgrade, Serbia.
 She was selected for the Canada national team in 2007.

 Field teamed up with fellow Canadian Brittney Page among other international players in the Spanish club Ciudad Las Palmas G.C.
 Cantur.
 She would later recall that professional experience as the worst she ever had because of the many difficulties while in Spain.

 She was part of the Canadian national team at the 2010 FIVB World Championship.
 She then departed for Germany to play with the professional club SV Sinsheim along with Tonya Mokelki.

 Field won the Best Blocker award in the 2011 NORCECA Championship were her national team reached the sixth place.

 She returned for her German club, now named Envacom Volleys Sinsheim.